 The Riigikogu delegation participates in the work of all committees of the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE).
-The main aim of the Assembly is to involve Member States more in the resolution of European political and security issues in order to enhance civilian control over military issues and to increase the responsibility and influence of members of parliament.
+The main aim of the Assembly is to involve its participating states more in the resolution of European political and security issues in order to enhance civilian control over military issues and to increase the responsibility and influence of members of parliament.

-The Riigikogu delegation to the OSCE Parliamentary Assembly consists of the head and three principal members.
-It is also possible to elect substitute members.
+The Riigikogu delegation to the OSCE Parliamentary Assembly consists of the Head of Delegation and two members.
+It is also possible to elect alternate members.

-The delegation prepares surveys and summaries of the meetings of the OSCE Parliamentary Assembly, informing the Foreign Affairs Committee of the Riigikogu of its work twice a year.
-The members of the delegation participate in the preparation of reports and election observations, submit draft resolutions on topical issues, etc. English, German, French, Italian, Russian and Spanish are the working languages.
+The Delegation prepares surveys and summaries of the meetings of the OSCE Parliamentary Assembly, informing the Foreign Affairs Committee of the Riigikogu of its work twice a year.
+The members of the Delegation participate in the preparation of reports and election observations, submit draft resolutions on topical issues, etc. The working languages of the OSCE are English, German, French, Italian, Russian and Spanish.

 Organization for Security and Co-operation in Europe

-The Organization for Security and Co-operation in Europe (OSCE) has its roots in the forum in the beginning of the 1970s called the Conference on Security and Co-operation in Europe (CSCE) which was established for dialogue and negotiations between East and West.
+The Organization for Security and Co-operation in Europe (OSCE) has its roots in the Conference on Security and Co-operation in Europe (CSCE), held in Helsinki in 1975.
+The Final Act of the conference was signed by 33 European countries and the USA and Canada.
+The organisation was established as a forum for dialogue and negotiations between East and West.
 Estonia acceded to the CSCE in 1991.

 The current priorities of the OSCE are the following:

-- the establishment of civil societies based on common values
+- establishment of civil societies based on common values

-- the ensurance of stability and lasting peace in crisis spots and areas engaged in military activities
+- ensuring of stability and lasting peace in crisis spots and areas engaged in military activities

-- the prevention of a security vacuum and new division lines
+- prevention of a security vacuum and new dividing lines

-The headquarters and secretariat of the OSCE are in Vienna.
-The OSCE chairmanship rotates among all foreign ministers of the participating States.
-The work of the Secretariat is managed by the Secretary General, elected for three years, who also coordinates the OSCE missions.
-The High Commissioner on National Minorities of the OSCE resides in Hague.
-The Office for Democratic Institutions and Human Rights is in Warsaw and the informational publication OSCE Newsletter is issued in Prague.
+The OSCE Chairpersonship rotates among all foreign ministers of the participating States.
+The work of the Secretariat is managed by the Secretary General (SG), who is elected for five years and who also coordinates the OSCE missions.
+OSCE High Commissioner on National Minorities (HCNM) resides in The Hague.
+The OSCE Office for Democratic Institutions and Human Rights (ODIHR) is located in Warsaw, the Representative on Freedom of the Media (RFoM) resides in Vienna and the OSCE Newsletter is published in Prague.

 Starting from 1993, an important part of the work of the OSCE is the sending of observers to member states, in order to observe the compliance of elections with law and the principles of democracy.
 Detailed reports are prepared on observation results.